corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 ### Background

-Decentralised platforms have introduced some operational challenges, one of which is coordinated distribution and installation of software updates.
-Deploying an update to the whole BN in the same time might be not feasible, unless all nodes in this BN can be collectively shut down to perform an upgrade.
+Decentralised platforms have introduced some operational challenges, one of which is a coordinated distribution and installation of software updates.
+Deploying an update to the whole BN simultaneously might be not feasible, unless all nodes in this BN can be shut down in the same to perform an upgrade.
 Such *maintenance windows* would not work in the case when a single node is involved into multiple BNs, with unrelated governance structures.
 This design introduces a concept of CorDapp Distribution Service which aims to tackle these issues.

 ### Scope